Choosing an egg incubator

-Firstly, there is no such thing as a set-and-forget incubator.
-Even the most advanced incubators need some hands-on work, daily observation of temperature and candling of eggs.
+A set-and-forget egg incubator does not exist.
+Even the most advanced egg incubators need hands-on work such as daily observation of temperature and candling of eggs.

-Secondly, there is no “best” incubator for all situations as what is the “best” for you may not suit another.
-The incubator hatch rate is determined by factors including quality of fertile eggs, user experience, breeder bird’s diet, egg storage and handling conditions, breeder genetics and more.
+There is no “best” egg incubator for all situations as what is the “best” for you may not suit another.
+Egg incubator hatch rate is determined by factors including quality of fertile eggs, user experience, breeder bird’s diet, egg storage and handling conditions, breeder genetics and more.

 How many eggs you need your incubator to hold will narrow the range of incubators to one or two that will be suitable.
 From there, make a decision based on your budget, which will need to be considered against the incubators bells-and-whistles.